Querylight TS Demo

 Why the docs are chunked

-Whole-page embeddings are useful for related-article suggestions, but question answering works better when you search smaller pieces.
+Whole-page dense embeddings are useful for ANN article retrieval and related-article suggestions, but question answering works better when you search smaller pieces.

 The demo therefore creates: